yixiaosz/dotfiles/README.md

 ## Oh-my-zsh

-My zsh uses oh-my-zsh to manage my plugins.
+I use oh-my-zsh to manage my zsh plugins.
 Make sure you check out the `plugins=()` section in the `zshrc` and install the included plugins.

 Built-in plugins such as `ssh-agent` and `colored-man-pages` ship with oh-my-zsh, but custom plugins must be cloned manually since there is no plugin manager.

-Currently the only custom plugin is `zsh-autosuggestions`:
+I use the following custom plugin(s):
+- `zsh-autosuggestions` (highly recommended)

 ```shell
 git clone https://github.com/zsh-users/zsh-autosuggestions ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-autosuggestions